Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 Dependencies: Composer, Phantomjs, h2p, swiftmailer, twig

-You have to pass variables by creating a markerquestion are of type 'equation type' and name it 'variablemarker'.
-You also have to provide templates (html/javascript/css) and upload them to a folder.
-These will be parsed using twig.
+This plugin allows you to provide templates (html/javascript/css), parse them as twig templates, apply javascript inside it, and create a pdf.
 In these templates you have to wrap your variables in {{yourvariablename}} (double handlebars see the twig documentation for more info).
+The pdf will be generated using PhantomJS which allows you to take full advantage of javascript and css!
+Think d3.js!!

 ### Important